 Those Who Walk Away begins after the death of Ray Garrett’s wife who committed suicide for reasons that are not fully described.
 The way her thoughts about sex are mentioned in connection with her death (multiple times) makes me wonder if there’s some coy 1960s code going on that I’m not picking up.
 Whatever her motives, though, Ray’s father-in-law, Edward Coleman, blames Ray completely.

 Coleman first tries to kill Ray on page 3.
 He shoots Ray in the shoulder and runs off without confirming whether he’s dead (or even hit).
-There’s some dark humor when he laments the loss of his gun and that he has to find a new method for Round Two.
+There’s some dark humor when Coleman laments the loss of his gun and that he has to find a new method for Round Two.
 Alas—and it’s not like I’m rooting for Coleman here—the second attempt is similarly low-effort and Ray escapes again.
 They stalk each other for the rest of the book and while Coleman’s motives are obvious, Ray’s are unclear and malleable.
 If Ray’s voice had a better focus, I’d have liked the book that much better.

-What I most admired about Ripley was the pacing—how quickly the walls close in even though every aspect of Highsmith’s writing evokes a slower time: Fraud investigations conducted without computers, international correspondence via snail mail, regular trips to American Express (no ATMs!), and news breaking at the pace of the daily papers.
+What I most admire about Ripley is the pacing—how quickly the walls close in even though every aspect of Highsmith’s writing evokes a slower time: Fraud investigations conducted without computers, international correspondence via snail mail, regular trips to American Express (no ATMs!), and news breaking at the pace of the daily papers.
 In Those Who Walk Away, the world moves just as slowly but the characters are sleep-walking too.
 And why are none of Coleman’s friends terribly bothered that he has homicidal tendencies towards Ray?
 Who are these people??

 That’s what it comes down to in the end: Who are these people??
 And why doesn’t Ray have stronger feelings about these attempts on his life?
-Most disappointing was a twist that I expected (hoped for?) that never came to pass.
+Most disappointing is a twist that I expected (hoped for?) that never came to pass.
 I don’t know how to rate this book.
 I would have liked it better if it were the first Highsmith book I’d read.
-On the other hand, if this were the first I don’t think I’d have immediately shopped for books two and three…
+On the other hand, if this were the first, I don’t think I’d have immediately shopped for books two and three…

-Overall: 3.8 (out of 5.0) It’s not as lively as a book as it should be.
+Overall: 3.8 (out of 5.0) It’s not as lively as it should be.
 How can this sort of chase be so dull?
 I still very, very highly recommend The Talented Mr. Ripley which was so twisty-turny that I didn’t even review it for fear of giving too much away.
 It was such a pleasant surprise (though the book itself is quite dark).
 I couldn’t put it down!